59th Street–Columbus Circle station: Design

 The walls of the station contain blue-tile bands with black borders; since 59th Street is an express station, it has a wider tile band than local stations.
 Large white "59"s are placed over the blue stripes.
 The tile colors are intended to help riders identify their station more easily, part of a color-coded tile system for the entire Independent Subway System.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan; on the Eighth Avenue Line, the tiles change color at the next express station to the north.
+As such, the blue tiles used at the 59th Street station were also used on local stations to the north; the next express station, 125th Street, used a different tile color.

 The stations on the Eighth Avenue Line were built with 600 feet long platforms, but there were provisions to lengthen them to 660 feet to accommodate eleven-car trains.
 Four of the express stations, including 59th Street, were built with long mezzanines so that passengers could walk the entire length of the mezzanines without having to pay a fare.
 It was proposed to develop the mezzanines of these four stations with shops, so that they would become retail corridors, similar to the underground mall at Rockefeller Center.
 Above the south end of the station is an underground arcade connecting 57th and 58th Streets, which was originally flanked by stores.
 The mezzanine also enabled pedestrians to cross under Columbus Circle.

 Track layout

-South of the station, trains can continue along the Eighth Avenue Line or diverge east to the Seventh Avenue station via the IND Sixth Avenue Line.
-The B and D trains diverge to the Sixth Avenue Line, while the C and A trains continue on the local and express tracks, respectively.
-The next express stop on the Eighth Avenue Line is 42nd Street–Port Authority Bus Terminal, while the next local stop on the line is 50th Street.
+South of the station, A and C trains continue along the Eighth Avenue Line, while B and D trains diverge east to the Seventh Avenue station via the IND Sixth Avenue Line.
 North of the station are crossovers in both directions, and the northbound tracks cross over the southbound tracks to form a two-level configuration, used at all local stations on the line through 103rd Street.
-The next local stop northbound is 72nd Street, while the next express stop is 125th Street.
-The distance between the 59th Street and 125th Street stations was intended to "avoid much delay and confusion" by reducing the number of local–express transfer stations.
+The distance between the 59th Street station and the next express stop, 125th Street, was intended to "avoid much delay and confusion" by reducing the number of local–express transfer stations.